CloudLabs-MCW/MCW-Enterprise-class-networking/Hands-on lab/ex6.md

 In this exercise, you will provision and configure an Azure firewall in your network.

+## Lab objectives

+In this lab, you will perform following tasks:

+- Provision the Azure firewall
+- Create Firewall Rules
+- Associate route tables to subnets

+## Estimated timing: 80 minutes

 ### Task 1: Provision the Azure firewall

 1. In the search bar of the Azure portal, type **Load balancers (1)**.
 From the search results, select **Load balancers (2)**.